micolous/geojsontools/README.md

 Given a JSON file with a list of points in it, convert to a GeoJSON file.

 This assumes that the input file is in the WGS84 datum.
-It reads latitude and longitude from a field like `lat`/`lon`/`lng`, and handles factorials (where fields are specified like `latE3`).
+It reads latitude and longitude from a field like `lat`/`lon`/`lng`, and handles scientific notation (where fields are specified like `latE3`).

 Other properties on points in the GeoJSON file are made available as properties on the `Feature`.